braedynl/CSE231-020-SS20/FAQ.md

 #### project XX's submission page?

-Go to our [Mimir](https://class.mimir.io/) site, and look through the Active Coursework.
+Go to our [Mimir](https://class.mimir.io/) site, and look through the Live Coursework.

 #### chapter exercise XX?

-Go to our [Mimir](https://class.mimir.io/) site, and look through the Active Coursework.
+Go to our [Mimir](https://class.mimir.io/) site, and look through the Live Coursework.

 #### the lecture videos?